CN3ves/Games/GameDesignArtConcepts/4 - Character Design for Video Games/Week4_Notes.md

 great, don't mess it up, and I would mess it up, and I'd be like, oh, dang it.
 And then you just have to look at the time that you have left on something go like, do I have enough time to go back over it.
-[LAUGH] I always personally made more time for myself cuz I, like I said that's the thing I care the most about is the design element that it don't,

-Trying not to like get into the other.
+I always personally made more time for myself cuz I, like I said that's the thing I care the most about is the design element that it don't, Trying not to like get into the other.
 Everything else to voice that thing, the color, all of that stuff.
 It's interesting stuff to think about and to play with.
 But for me it's like, if it doesn't communicate the character for me, then I don't want to do it.
->> Where do you see the problem still with this design?
-What are you still trying to fix?
->> I guess I just feel like it's not a character yet still, I don't know, I

-feel like I'm seeing like it's just shapes right now.
+I just feel like it's not a character yet still, I don't know, I feel like I'm seeing like it's just shapes right now.
 I'm not feeling a connection to it.
 I also feel like there needs to be some resizing going on.
 I'm enjoying the shapes that I'm picking up, but I'm not feeling anything yet of like a connection to the character or even the description, I guess is what you know that kind of wild man shape.
-I'm sort of embarrassed [LAUGH] about it right now.
+I'm sort of embarrassed about it right now.
 I'm just like, man I need this to come together.
 Yeah sorry, sometimes it takes awhile.
->> That's okay.

 One thing I was noticing is, his hair is very quaffed right now.
->> Oh, well that's just the framing part of it.
+Oh, well that's just the framing part of it.
 That part will change.
 That's just figuring out the perimeter.
 Again, I figure out where the edge is.
 In fact, I might even bring it in more.
->> You know what it is?
 I think the torso's starting to be a different size than the head.
->> Yeah, I'm finding it a little bit more.
+Yeah, I'm finding it a little bit more.
-But, yeah.
 I don't know, for me, like I said, so much of it unfortunately.
 I don't design in a way that, I'm sorry that it's not like that where it's like, oh okay.